When Are SAT Scores Released? The Complete 2019-2020 Dates

 In general, the first test scores become available online about 13 days after you take the test.
 The exact date varies according to the date you took the SAT and according to your region, as not all test scores are released on the same date.

 The first scores released will be for the multiple choice portion of your test.
 This includes the Math and Evidence-Based Reading and Writing scores, and also includes your cumulative score.
-These scores are usually available online 13-19 days after you take the test, though for some summer test administrations it can take up five and a half weeks.
+These scores are usually available online 13-19 days after you take the test, though for some summer test administrations it can take up five weeks.

 When Is Your SAT Essay Score Available?